dimitar-4/django-photographer-site/README.md

 motivation and inspiration.
 * As a user I want to be able to contact the photographer so that I can ask additional questions.

+* As an Owner I want to be able to add a photo so that I can increase my items on the site.
+* As an Owner I want to be able to edit an item so that I can change description or price of a photo.
+* As an Owner I want to be able to delete an item so that I can maintain the website actual.

 ## Features